c-snell/Documentation/Kubernetes-how-to/deploy_first_pod.md

 A pod is a collection of containers sharing a network and mount namespace and is the basic unit of deployment in Kubernetes.
 All containers in a pod are scheduled on the same node.

-To launch a pod using the container image mhausenblas/simpleservice:0.5.0 and exposing a HTTP API on port 9876, execute:

-kubectl run sise --image=mhausenblas/simpleservice:0.5.0 --port=9876

 Lets create a simple nginx webserver.

 ```